euforicio/spec-kit/SECURITY.md

-Thanks for helping make GitHub safe for everyone.
+Thanks for helping keep Euforicio projects safe for everyone.

 # Security

-GitHub takes the security of our software products and services seriously, including all of the open source code repositories managed through our GitHub organizations, such as [GitHub](https://github.com/GitHub).
+Euforicio takes the security of Spec Kit and our other open source projects seriously, including all repositories under the Euforicio organization.

-Even though [open source repositories are outside of the scope of our bug bounty program](https://bounty.github.com/index.html#scope) and therefore not eligible for bounty rewards, we will ensure that your finding gets passed along to the appropriate maintainers for remediation.
+While we do not currently run a public bug bounty program, we will ensure that valid security findings are promptly triaged and addressed by the Euforicio maintainers.

 ## Reporting Security Issues

-If you believe you have found a security vulnerability in any GitHub-owned repository, please report it to us through coordinated disclosure.
+If you believe you have found a security vulnerability in Spec Kit or any repository maintained by Euforicio, please report it to us through coordinated disclosure.

-**Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**
+**Please do not report security vulnerabilities through public issues, discussions, or pull requests.**

-Instead, please send an email to opensource-security[@]github.com.
+Instead, please use this repository's "Report a vulnerability" option under the Security tab to open a private advisory to the Euforicio maintainers.
+If you cannot access that feature, please email us at security@euforic.io.

 Please include as much of the information listed below as you can to help us better understand and resolve the issue: